HonglinZheng/statesLocationGame/README.md

 The state shows its name in blue after you click on the correct place:<br />
 ![correct answer](https://github.com/HonglinZheng/statesLocationGame/blob/main/correct_answer.png)

-This is the end of the game; correctly recognize all states:<br />
+This is the highest score after the game; correctly recognize all states:<br />
 ![correct answer](https://github.com/HonglinZheng/statesLocationGame/blob/main/highest_score.png)